Three things that delay IBS recovery & what to do about them

 I have met many people who find that IBS wakes them up at night.
 When they aren’t doing anything except sleeping, or are they?

 When we sleep, our brain processes the day’s events, filters, and stores memories and experiences.
-And what is a big part of your day—IBS!
+And what is a big part of your day - IBS!

 More disturbed sleep means less energy is stored for the following day, making it another expected difficult day.
 The ever-decreasing spiral continues!

 Every day life and the burden of IBS drain your core emotional pot of energy.
-Your subconscious then recognizes that your energy levels are going down, so it transfers some backup energy to keep you going for the day.
+Your subconscious then recognises that your energy levels are going down, so it transfers some backup energy to keep you going for the day.

 Just a matter of time